 - Switching to Flutter may seem not as smooth as to React Native.
 It can take more time to learn all the ropes.

 Both React Native and Flutter allow creating mobile apps for iOS and Android with a native look and feel from a single codebase.

 React Native has led the way for uniting both the iOS and Android platform’s native APIs.
-As well as, its plucky contender Flutter has also been a progressive leap to allow creating Android and iOS highly responsive native apps at the same time.
+In contrast, its plucky contender Flutter has also been a progressive leap to allow creating Android and iOS highly responsive native apps at the same time.

 From a technical point of view, picking a correct framework to build cross-platform native mobile apps may depend on many aspects.
-Before starting designing and developing your app, it is critical to confine the compelling factors and the resources you possess.
+Before starting designing and developing your app, it’s critical to confine the compelling factors and the resources you possess.